quintel/documentation/docs/contrib/fever-heat-initialization.md

 ### Determining the technology split

 For each useful demand node, the `number_of_units` is read from the dataset using the `AREA` query.
 For each heating technology, the share of its supply of useable heat in the input of each useful demand node is multiplied with the corresponding `number_of_units`.
-This leads to a total `number_of_units` for each heating technologies.
+This leads to a total `number_of_units` for each heating technology.
 The sum of heating technology units equals the sum of useful demand units.

 <div style={{ textAlign: "center" }}>
   <img